 A. I want consumers to remember that all farmers — organic and conventional — fundamentally have the same values: producing safe, secure and sustainable food.
-I want consumers to feel confident in making food purchases at the grocery store and be aware of marketing tactics and misleading claims on food packaging.
+I want consumers to feel confident in making food purchases at the grocery store and to be aware of marketing tactics and misleading claims on food packaging.
 Remember, the true nutritional merit of a product is found in the detailed food label on the back — not the tagline on the front of the package.
 It’s also important to keep in mind that farmers feed their own families the same foods they grow for you.
 At our dinner table, our family eats the same beef we raise for other consumers, and it’s a responsibility we don’t take lightly.
 As protein producers, we follow strict guidelines set by the USDA, which means all meat is rigorously tested before it is sold at the retail level.

 To learn more about food labels, watch Registered Dietitian Amber Pankonin in this video segment.